 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8038/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-The calculator below is an alternative example of fitness function which can be applied to text.
+The calculator below is an alternative example of fitness function which can be applied to the text.
 I've already created Text fitness calculator, which uses logarithms of quadgrams probabilities.
-This one uses a different approach, so may be somebody will find it interesting.
+This one uses a different approach, so maybe somebody will find it interesting.

 The idea of the fitness function is the following: